metaplex-foundation/developer-hub/src/pages/core/plugins/removing-plugins.md

 ---
-title: Adding Plugins
+title: Removing Plugins
-metaTitle: Core - Adding Plugins
+metaTitle: Core - Removing Plugins
-description: Learn how to add plugins to MPL Core Assets and Collections
+description: Learn how to remove plugins to MPL Core Assets and Collections
 ---